Small Gift Ideas for a Teen Girl's Advent Calendar -- AKA Stocking Stuffers

 Don't forget to check out easier and possibly cheaper options if your kids are younger or just into it; the pre-made Lego and Playmobil calendars are fun, easy, and (relatively) cheap:

 - A Playmobil Santa's Workshop.
 My younger daughter got a different Playmobil Advent calendar for years.
-They come out with new ones, and they have non-Christmassy ones if your child prefers a Playmobil Royal Ice Skating Party Advent Calendar or a Playmobil Police vs. Jewel Thieves Advent Calendar to Christmas scenes.
+They come out with new ones, like a Playmobil Christmas Ball Advent Calendar or a Playmobil Christmas Toy Store Advent Calendar and they have not-so-Christmassy ones like Playmobil Horse Farm Advent Calendar and Playmobil NHL Road to the Cup Advent Calendar.

 - A LEGO Star Wars Advent Calendar.
 This links to a Star Wars calendar (nothing says the holidays like product placement!) but they have un-branded LEGO Advent calendars, too, like LEGO Friends Advent Calendar.